HadyM/React-Calculator/README.md

 # React Calculator

 The Calculator app is a modern React app written utilizing React and JavaScript.
-The app provides standard and scientific, calculator functionality, as well as a set of converters between various units of measurement.
+This app provides standard and scientific, calculator functionality, as well as a set of converters between various units of measurement.
+It also shows the time in the top left corner and the design look was based off an iPhone calculator.

 ## Preview of Calculator: